 For ablation experiments, we consider a subset of the ImageNet1k dataset.
 ImageNet1k has $1.28$ million color images for $\num[group-separator={,}]{1000}$ different classes from WordNet.
 The validation dataset consists of $\num[group-separator={,}]{50000}$ images.
 For quick experiments, we extract the first $40$ classes for ablation experiments (i.e., from class $n01440764$ to class $n01677366$), and thus we denote the corresponding datasets as ImageNet40.
 We scale all the images to $224\times 224$ resolution and normalize images in a classic way.
 The prediction Error (\%) is used to measure the classification performance.

 We use ResNet18, ResNet50, and ResNeXt50 \cite{xie2017aggregated} as the baseline networks.
 We follow the state-of-the-art robust training methods as in \cite{hendrycks2022pixmix}.
 The neural networks are trained for $90$ epochs with an initial learning rate of $0.01$ following a cosine decay schedule.
 The Pixmix augmentation technique is used with its default setting as in \cite{hendrycks2022pixmix}.
-Pixmix uses affine transformations including translation, rotation, and shear transform as well as other augmentation methods to generate augmented clean images.
+Pixmix uses affine transformations (including translation, rotation, and shear transform) as well as other augmentation methods to generate augmented clean images.
 As for WMCG-CNN, we replace all the hidden non-$1\times 1$ CNN layers with the proposed WMCG-CNN layers.
-By default, the size of FB basis is $5\times 5$, the number of basis per filter is $9$ (Bessel filter of order from $0$ to $8$), the scaling range is $[1.0,2.0)$, the rotation angle range $[-2\pi,2\pi)$, and the shear transform angle range $[-0.25\pi, 0.25\pi)$.
-For simplicity, we name each version of the tested networks with a series of suffixes.
-Specifically, "k$n$" means the filter size is $n\times n$.
-In the experiments with shear transforms, we use the suffix "shear-$n \pi$" to denote shear transform angle $[-n_s\pi, n_s\pi)$.
-We change the value of $n$ from $0.00$ to $0.40\pi$ to test the effect of the shear transform.
-In particular, $n_s = 0.00$ means that there is no shear transform applied.
-In addition, with ResNet18 as a baseline network, we also tested the conventional scale-equivariant CNN, and the proposed MC scale-equivariant CNN.
-The suffix "scale-$n$" means $n$ scaling transformation $\alpha = \{0, 1/n,2/n,\dots,(n-1)/n,1\}$ are used.
-The suffix "MC-scale-$n$" means $n$ MC-augmented scaling transformations are used.
-The suffix "MC-affine-$n$" means $n$ affine (scaling-rotation-shear) transformations are used.
-For the implementation of "scale-$n$", "MC-scale-$n$", and "MC-affine-$n$", we draw $n$ samples of transformation for the input feature map, and we only have $1$ sample of transformation for the corresponding output feature map to avoid the computational burden from becoming too heavy. "width1/$n$" means that the total widths of output feature maps are reduced to $1/n$ by decreasing the number of channels per transformation. "nb $n$" means $n$ basis used per filter. "nb$1$-r$n$" means only Bessel basis of order $n$ is used.
+By default, the size of FB basis is $5\times 5$, the number of basis per filter is $9$ (We have the number of bases per filter $9$ (the first $9$ low frequency Bessel filters), the scaling range is of $[1.0,2.0)$, the rotation angle range of $[-2\pi,2\pi)$, and the shear transform angle range of $[-0.25\pi, 0.25\pi)$.
+In this work, considering the symmetry of the filter basis, by default, we keep the shear angle of $S_2(r)$ as zero for simplicity.